-It’s during day three of an Access training course teaching keen ‘developer’ students the art to Using Microsoft Access VBA data entry form and immediately they realise creating such a form is simple enough to do but realising the inflexibility for the everyday use when end-users get to test and use this in anger.
+It’s during day three of an Access training course teaching keen ‘developer’ students the art to using an Access data entry form and immediately they realise creating such a form is simple enough to do but realising the inflexibility for the everyday use when end-users get to test and use this in anger.

 What I’m talking about here is where we have a typical scenario of entering in new records (say order transactions) by first having to select either an existing customer or having to create a new customer.

 How will the data entry form handle both situations without the need to split the two into separate forms mimicking each other?

 Think of a layout to a form containing a sub-form which has a relationship between the customer and existing transactions.
 Normally, users would select a customer from a drop-down list and hey presto! the sub-form displays its related orders.

 A new customer will not appear in this drop-down list since it doesn’t yet exist but we need a mechanism to add ‘on the fly‘ new customers and then create a relationship to the new transactions.

 We therefore need to ideally add some VBA code and introduce a calling method to ‘listen‘ for a certain event to happen allowing us the smooth workflow of loading a pop-up form to create our new customer and return back to the main form to continue and process as an existing customer.